 5) The Cisco AnyConnect VPN Client will begin to download to your computer.

 6) You will receive a prompt to enter your Password.
 Enter the local Password you use to log onto your Ubuntu machine.

 7) The Cisco AnyConnect client application will begin to install and proceed to log in.

-9) In Ubuntu 10.x, you should see the icon in the notification bar as described in the image above.
-However in In Ubuntu 11.x — the Cisco Anyconnect Icon does NOT show up in the top notification bar.
+9) In Ubuntu 10.x, you should see the icon in the notification bar as seen in the image above.
+However, in Ubuntu 11.x the Cisco Anyconnect Icon does NOT show up in the top notification bar.
 This is because you have to manually configure which application you want to whitelist and show up in the system tray.

 10) Once the client is installed you will not have to log into the vpn.ncsu.edu website again.
 You can open up the Cisco AnyConnect VPN Client directly.
 The location of the application differs depending on whether you are using Ubuntu 10.x or Ubuntu 11.x.
 Both are described below: